BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF (XHYT) to Issue Dividend of $0.24 on April 5th

-BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF (NYSEARCA:XHYT – Get Free Report) announced a dividend on Thursday, February 22nd, NASDAQ reports.
-Shareholders of record on Tuesday, April 2nd will be given a dividend of 0.243 per share on Friday, April 5th.
+BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF (NYSEARCA:XHYT – Get Free Report) declared a dividend on Thursday, February 22nd, NASDAQ reports.
+Shareholders of record on Tuesday, April 2nd will be paid a dividend of 0.243 per share on Friday, April 5th.
 The ex-dividend date of this dividend is Monday, April 1st.
-This is a positive change from BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF’s previous dividend of $0.22.
+This is an increase from BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF’s previous dividend of $0.22.

-BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF Price Performance
+BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF Stock Performance

-Institutional Trading of BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF
+Institutional Investors Weigh In On BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF

-A hedge fund recently bought a new stake in BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF stock.
-Flow Traders U.S. LLC bought a new stake in BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF (NYSEARCA:XHYT – Free Report) during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 61,701 shares of the company’s stock, valued at approximately $2,446,000.
-Flow Traders U.S. LLC owned about 61.70% of BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF as of its most recent filing with the Securities & Exchange Commission.
+An institutional investor recently bought a new position in BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF stock.
+Flow Traders U.S. LLC acquired a new stake in BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF (NYSEARCA:XHYT – Free Report) in the first quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor acquired 61,701 shares of the company’s stock, valued at approximately $2,446,000.
+Flow Traders U.S. LLC owned approximately 61.70% of BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF as of its most recent SEC filing.

-BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF Company Profile
+About BondBloxx USD High Yield Bond Telecom, Media & Technology Sector ETF

 The BondBloxx US High Yield Telecom Media Technology Sector ETF (XHYT) is an exchange-traded fund that mostly invests in high yield fixed income.
 The fund tracks a modified market value-weighted index of USD-denominated high-yield corporate bonds of any maturity, issued by companies classified under the telecommunications, media, and technology sectors.